“Who is watching the watchers?” is a preoccupation for modern democracies. It makes my thriller “Blood Summit” uncannily realistic.

-“It’s a terrific thriller,” one reader said.
+‘Blood Summit is a terrific thriller, one reviewer said.
 “I couldn’t put it down.
-But this bloke Pimm doesn’t know much about security.
+But the author doesn’t know much about security.
 The central premise of a terrorist attack penetrating the Reichstag is unrealistic.”

 I know about security

-Because I write under a pseudonym, I don’t talk much about my life and experience.
+Because I first published Blood Summit under a pseudonym, I didn’t talk much about my life and experience.
 But I have fired a Heckler & Koch and seen and and heard explosives detonated on several occasions, including during the 1991 IRA mortar bomb attack on No.10 Downing Street.
-I have taken part in responses to live terrorist incidents.
+I have trained with special forces on hostage response and, sadly, taken part in responses to live terrorist incidents.

-- 6 October 1981: Egyptian troops kill President Anwar Sadat in Cairo;
+- 6 October 1981: Egyptian troops kill President Anwar Sadat in Cairo.
+Who was watching the watchers?
+No-one.
+The troops who should have been protecting the president, killed him;

-- 31 October 1984: Indian Prime Minister Indira Gandhi is killed by her Sikh bodyguards;
+- 31 October 1984: Indian Prime Minister Indira Gandhi is killed by her Sikh bodyguards.
+Again, “who is watching the watchers” comes to mind;

 - August 2020: right-wing rioters come close to entering the Reichstag building during a Covid-19 denial protest;

 - December 2020: Katrin Bennhold, the New York Times Berlin Bureau Chief, publishes a terrific story entitled “The Double Life of Franco A.” (subscription may be required).
 Franco A is a lieutenant in the German Army.
-He is accused of planning terrorist acts and of having passed himself off as a Syrian refugee;
+He is accused of planning terrorist acts and of having passed himself off as a Syrian refugee.
+A perfect example of “who is watching the watchers?”;

 - January 2021: supporters of US President Donald Trump storm the Capitol building in Washington DC during a session due to confirm President-elect Joe Biden;